Curriculum 2000 |

 Through a variety of creative and practical activities, pupils should be taught:

-• They should work in a range of relevant contexts, [such as the home and school, gardens and playgrounds, the local community, industry and the wider environment.]
+- They should work in a range of relevant contexts, [such as the home, school, leisure, culture, enterprise, industry and the wider environment.]

 Developing, planning and communicating ideas